Gardens & Galleries

 in the famous Benesse Art Site on Naoshima Island.

-The name is derived from the words to “Be well”.
-The guest rooms are in fact located inside and around the museum.
+The name is derived from the words “be well.”
+The guest rooms are, in fact, located inside and around the museum.
 This hotel allows you to stay closest to the artwork.
 Drawings, paintings, prints, and other works by the artists in our collection are on display in each of the four different styles of guest rooms.
-Some notable works displayed; Imi Knoebel Grace Kelly I, Sol LeWitt Forms Derived from a Cube in Color I/II, Josef Albers White Line Square X VII, I-Sh and Thomas Ruff Stern.
-The architecture is expansive and open, letting you feel nature all around you even indoors.
+Some notable works displayed: Imi Knoebel Grace Kelly I, Sol LeWitt Forms Derived from a Cube in Color I/II, Josef Albers White Line Square X VII, I-Sh and Thomas Ruff Stern.
+The architecture is expansive and open, letting you feel nature all around you, even indoors.

 Hiroshima Sheraton Grand Hotel